sideeffects/GameDevelopmentToolset/README.md

 This is a series of tools geared towards assisting Houdini users with a variety of tasks for game development.
 The older version of this repository focused on just the shelf.
 Now this is an all-inclusive toolset that spans the shelf, digital assets, custom desktops and scripts.

 If you'd like more information, please check out the [wiki](https://github.com/sideeffects/GameDevelopmentToolset/wiki)!
+(Also under construction)

 NOTE: This is in-progress.
 Please file an [Issue](https://github.com/sideeffects/GameDevelopmentToolset/issues) if something doesn't seem quite right!
 Guidelines can be found [here](https://github.com/sideeffects/GameDevelopmentToolset/wiki/How-to-contribute!).

 Also, if you forked the respository and suddenly it stopped pulling, that's due to the link changing from [https://github.com/sideeffects/GameDevelopmentShelf/](https://github.com/sideeffects/GameDevelopmentShelf/) to [https://github.com/sideeffects/GameDevelopmentToolset/](https://github.com/sideeffects/GameDevelopmentToolset/).
 Github appears to forward traffic to the new link, but here's a little FYI just incase.

 # What's Changed?
 Who are these people?
 Hi, my name is Luiz Kruel and I have taken over the github from Steven B. who is now working in production.

 We haven't done a lot in this Github in a while, but we are changing that.
 The original thought was that new tools would go straight into the build and the Github would eventually be phased out.
 But we saw a lot of value in having this experimental testbed for tools, so we will continue to develop our tools live and as they mature they will move into the main Houdini Build.